 Proton Treatment Centers

-10 in the U.S., 21 More Under Construction or in the Planning Stages
+11 in the U.S., 2 International, More than 20 Under Construction or in the Planning Stages

 Proton therapy has been practiced at the first hospital-based proton treatment center in the nation, Loma Linda University Medical Center (LLUMC) in Loma Linda, California for more than 20 years.